-Peking University to organize exhibition to showcase Pakistani history, culture, literature
+Peking University to organize exhibition to showcase Pakistani history, culture

 “We are translating history and culture of Pakistan in Chinese while classical Urdu novels will be translated to study life and history of Pakistan.”
 The Chinese people who intend to visit Pakistan could take benefit from these books.

 She said for the promotion of Urdu, the information about is updated regularly.

 Besides learning the curriculum, the new media is used to further enhance already exemplary and deep-rooted friendly relations between China and Pakistan.

 “We are not only teaching language but also history, culture and daily life by using different modern techniques including showing classical dramas to our students,” she added.